timeipert/timeipert/README.md

 ## Learning
-* I am working on better understanding Bayesian Modeling and Causal Inference to describe a model of transmitted medieval chant.
+* I am working on better understanding Bayesian Modeling and Causal Inference to build a model of transmitted medieval chant.